openforcefield/qca-dataset-submission/submissions/2024-12-09-OpenFF-NAGL2-Training-Optimization-Dataset-v4.0/README.md

 * `filtered_and_combined_nagl2_opt.json`: Output of `filter-and-combine-ds.py` and input to `generate-combined-dataset.py`
 * `generate-combined-dataset.py`: Script describing dataset generation and submission
 * `generate-combined-datsaset.out`: Log file of `generate-combined-dataset.py`.
+* `fix-date.py`: Script used to update date in dataset metadata
 * `input-environment.yaml`: Environment file used to create Python environment for the notebook
 * `input-environment-full.yaml`: Fully-resolved environment used to execute the notebook.